Fighting Back USCIS Harmful New Proposed Fee Rule

 II.
 Elimination of Fee Waivers for Many Applications

-The new rule also calls for the elimination of fee waivers for many applications including N-400, I-90, I-765, I-485 and I-751; however, fee waivers for forms related to VAWA self-petitioners (including I-751 waivers based on domestic violence and VAWA cancellation), U visa and T visa applications, battered spouses of certain nonimmigrant visa holders under INA §106, and Temporary Protected Status (TPS)are statutorily mandated by Congress and cannot be eliminated by agency action.**
+The new rule also calls for the elimination of fee waivers for many applications including N-400, I-90, I-765, I-485 and I-751; however, fee waivers for forms related to VAWA self-petitioners (including I-751 waivers based on domestic violence and VAWA cancellation), U visa and T visa applications, battered spouses of certain nonimmigrant visa holders under INA §106, and Temporary Protected Status (TPS) are statutorily mandated by Congress and cannot be eliminated by agency action.**

-Even before this new fee rule was published, USCIS had taken action to limit the criteria to determine fee waiver eligibility through its revisions to the I-912 fee waiver form and corresponding guidance, which will create significant barriers for immigrants, including survivors of violence.
+the criteria to determine fee waiver eligibility through its revisions to the I-912 fee waiver form and corresponding guidance, which will create significant barriers for immigrants, including survivors of violence.
 While those changes are currently being challenged through litigation efforts, the new proposed fee rule published yesterday further limits the criteria for fee waivers, as those seeking fee waivers based on the federal poverty guidelines will now need to demonstrate that they earn less than 125% of the federal poverty guidelines, rather than the current level of 150%.
 The proposed rule also eliminates the financial hardship criteria for fee waivers.

 III.
 Transferring Funds to ICE